wheelybird/openvpn-server-ldap-otp/README.md

  * `OVPN_NAT` (true):  If set to true then the client traffic will be masqueraded by the OpenVPN server.
 This allows you to connect to targets on the other side of the tunnel without needing to add return routes to those targets (the targets will see the OpenVPN server's IP rather than the client's).
  * `OVPN_DNS_SERVERS` (_undefined_):  A comma-separated list of DNS nameservers to push to the client.
 Set this if the remote network has its own DNS or if you route all traffic through the VPN and the remote side blocks access to external name servers.
 Note that not all OpenVPN clients will automatically use these nameservers.  e.g. `8.8.8.8,8.8.4.4`
  * `OVPN_DNS_SEARCH_DOMAIN` (_undefined_):  If using the remote network's DNS servers, push a search domain.
 This will allow you to lookup by hostnames rather than fully-qualified domain names.  i.e. setting this to `example.org` will allow `ping remotehost` instead of `ping remotehost.example.org`.
+ * `OVPN_REGISTER_DNS` (false): Include `register-dns` in the client config, which is a Windows client option that can force some clients to load the DNS configuration.
  * `OVPN_VERBOSITY` (4):  The verbosity of OpenVPN's logs.

  * `REGENERATE_CERTS` (false):  Force the recreation the certificates.
  * `KEY_LENGTH` (2048):  The length of the server key in bits.
 Higher is more secure, but will take longer to generate.  e.g. `4096`
  * `DEBUG` (false):  Add debugging information to the logs.
  * `ENABLE_OTP` (false):  Activate two factor authentication using Google Auth.
 See _Using OTP_ below for more information.

  * `FAIL2BAN_ENABLED` (false):  Set to `true` to enable the fail2ban daemon (protection against brute force attacks).
- * `FAIL2BAN_MAXRETRIES` (3):  The number of attempts that fail2ban allows before banning an ip address
+ * `FAIL2BAN_MAXRETRIES` (3):  The number of attempts that fail2ban allows before banning an ip address.

 #### Launching the OpenVPN daemon container:
 ```